Nottingham High School: Curriculum

 Nottingham High School offers a wide range of GCSE, Advanced Subsidiary-Level (AS-level) and General Certificate of Education Advanced-Level (GCE A-level) subjects.
 Many are also studied by younger pupils at the school in years seven and nine.

 Sixth-form subjects include Ancient Greek, art, biology, chemistry, classical civilization, computer science, design and technology, drama, economics, English language, English literature, Extended Project Qualification (EPQ), French, further mathematics, geography, government and politics, German, history, Latin, mathematics, music, music technology, physical education, physics, psychology, religious studies, statistics, and Spanish.

 All sixth-form students were expected to undertake the EPQ from 2010, but for students entering sixth form from 2019 it is optional.

 Uniform

-In years 7 to 11, the uniform consists of a black blazer with a badge bearing the arms of Dame Agnes Mellers (displayed on a lozenge), black trousers or a black skirt, a white or grey shirt, black leather shoes, a house tie, and black, grey or navy blue socks.
+In years 7 to 11, the uniform consists of a black blazer with a badge bearing the arms of Dame Agnes Mellers (displayed on a lozenge), black trousers or a black skirt, a white shirt, black leather shoes, a house tie, and black or white socks.
 It is also possible to wear a jumper under the blazer.
 This is black with the school crest on the right chest.
-For those who have represented the school in sport, it may be black and bear the school coat of arms.
+For those who have represented the school in sport, it may be black and red and bear the school coat of arms.

 In the sixth form, students wear a black, grey or navy blue suit with a shirt of any colour but black.

 Ties are a feature of the school uniform and used to signify pupils' status within the school.